solarium

 Solarium's elite weren't born with halos.
 Their sainthood, like their wealth, was scavenged.
 Most began as ex-Imperium merchant clans, profiteering warlords, and ambitious bookmakers who seized control of surviving trade routes after the Sundering, and rebranded their plunder as Providence.

 Today's Synod is descended from five families who've cinched the city's brightest commercial veins.
-They dress their dominion in scarlet — a rare pigment made from crushed cochineal beetles and cinnabar stone.
+They dress their dominion in scarlet — a rare pigment made from crushed cochineal beetles and cinnabar stone found in the Pit.
 The dye is forbidden to all common folk.
 Even small strips of fabric risk flogging, fine or exile.

 In Solarium, red is divine law.
 To wear it is to speak the tongue of gods.